codebystu/msp1-tshg-final/README.md

 # The Self Help Group
 The Self Help Group are a band from Brighton, UK.
 The website is targeted at people who want to know more about the band and discover more of their work.
-The site includes the video from the latest single and another track from the latest album in mp3 format to listen to.
-Users are encouraged throughout the site to follow the band on social media and streaming platforms, to gain access to additional content and purchase music.
+The site includes the video from the latest single and an additional track from the latest album in mp3 format to listen to.
+Users are encouraged throughout the site to follow the band on social media and streaming platforms, to gain access to further content and purchase music.
 A photo gallery of live performances can be enjoyed and details of next live show are highlighted so that users can be informed where and when they can next see a show.
 Users can sign up to the mailing list for more show information, and there is a contact form which can be used for bookings and enquiries.
 ![Responsive Mockup](assets/documents/responsive.png)
 ## Features
 ### Existing Features